ibm-cloud-docs/hybrid-workloads/about.md

 Off-premises solutions are commonly used for web applications, storage, disaster recovery, and workloads that require elasticity and scalability.

-### Public Cloud
-{: #public cloud}

-A public cloud is a cloud computing environment where resources are shared among multiple organizations.
-It is owned and operated by a third-party cloud service provider who offers computing resources, such as servers and storage, over the internet.

-### Edge
-{: #edge}

-Edge computing refers to the deployment of computing resources and services closer to the location where data is generated or consumed.
-Edge computing can be considered a mix of both on-premises and off-premises, depending on the deployment context and who owns and manages the infrastructure.

-When edge devices or infrastructure are located on the organization's property, such as in a factory, and are owned and managed by the organization, it is considered on-premises.
-In cases where edge infrastructure is provided and managed by a third-party service provider, and it is located outside the organization's owned facilities, it can be considered off-premises.

 ## Core {{site.data.keyword.Bluemix_notm}} services for hybrid environments
 {: #services-hybrid}

+{{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud
+:   Install and configure {{site.data.keyword.powerSys_notm}} on-premises within your data center to support critical workloads with enterprise level reliability.
+Deploy {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.Bluemix_notm}} for scalable and flexible cloud resources and seamless integration with your on-premises infrastructure.

 {{site.data.keyword.satellitelong_notm}}
 :   Extends {{site.data.keyword.Bluemix_notm}} services to on-premises, edge, and other cloud environments.
 It allows organizations to run and manage cloud services consistently across any location.

 {{site.data.keyword.dl_full_notm}}
 :   A high-speed and secure connectivity between on-premises data centers and {{site.data.keyword.Bluemix_notm}}, enabling seamless data transfer and integration.

-{{site.data.keyword.IBM_notm}} Power Systems
-:   Install and configure {{site.data.keyword.powerSys_notm}} on-premises within your data center to support critical workloads with enterprise level reliability.
-Deploy {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.Bluemix_notm}} for scalable and flexible cloud resources and seamless integration with your on-premises infrastructure.

 ![A diagram that shows the components of a basic hybrid infrastructure.](images/test_hybrid_arch_drawing.svg){: caption="Figure 1.
 A diagram that shows the components of a basic hybrid infrastructure" caption-side="bottom"}